-Many choose soymilk because of its versatility and ability to be used as a milk replacement in recipes.
+Many choose soymilk as a milk.
 It is available in chocolate and vanilla flavours.
 Some also drink salted soy milk in countries such as China and India.

 Soy products replace many meat dishes and when milk is extracted from the soybean it is a nutritious replacement for those who do not consume dairy products.